GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Conclusion

 \section{Conclusion}

-We presented {\METHOD}, a gradient-aligned data selection approach for LLM reinforcement learning that uses a small validation set to identify training problems whose policy-gradient updates most consistently improve downstream performance.
-Across multiple challenging regimes, including noisy rewards, distribution imbalance, and low-utility web data, {\METHOD} produces more stable training and stronger final results than heuristic and prior gradient-similarity baselines, suggesting policy gradient direction as a reliable signal for the attribution of RL data and the construction of the curriculum, which can be broadly used to improve the efficiency of training downstream tasks in LLM reinforcement learning.
+We presented {\METHOD}, a gradient-aligned data selection method for LLM reinforcement learning that uses a small validation set to prioritize training problems whose policy-gradient updates most improve downstream performance.
+Across noisy rewards, distribution imbalance, and low-utility web data, {\METHOD} yields more stable training and stronger final results than heuristic and prior baselines.
+These results suggest that policy-gradient direction is a reliable signal for RL data attribution and curriculum learning, offering a broadly applicable way to improve training efficiency in LLM reinforcement learning.